transformgovsg/landing-zone/src/content/blog/20240101-gds-transformers.md

 ---
 title: 'GDS Transformers'
-description: 'Meet the 14 techies who are ambitiously pursuing digital greenfields across the Singapore public service, starting with the healthcare sector.
+description: 'Yeo Yong Kiat | Meet the 14 techies who are ambitiously pursuing digital greenfields across the Singapore public service, starting with the healthcare sector.
 Read our story, and how we came to be.'
 pubDate: '2024-01-01'
 author: 'Yeo Yong Kiat'
 ---